 Summer-only tires should never be used in winter conditions unless you live in an area where temperatures stay above 45 degrees throughout the year and "winter" is in name only.

 Summer performance tires are not able to provide the necessary traction on slippery roads.
 Additionally, their compounds cannot offer the same flexibility in colder temperatures as winter compound blends.
 As mentioned before, the summer tire temperature range is anything above 45 degrees Fahrenheit and they should only be used in warm conditions, on dry or wet roads.

 What are All Season Tires?

 All season tires, as their name suggests, are known for their year-round traction.
 Their tread design and stronger compounds are able to handle both cold and warm months.

 These tires have become the most well-known category on the tire market, with reason.
 Car owners can enjoy a year-round performance, fuel economy, a lengthened tread life, and even better driving comfort levels.

 All Season tires are designed with symmetric tread patterns, along with deeper treads and more details across the footprint.
 This combination ensures secure performance in versatile driving conditions.

 Vehicles equipped with all season tires offer a wider performance range than summer tires.
+They are regarded as tires for winter and summer conditions alike.
 These tire types feature more rubber on their footprint, which contributes to their better tread depth.
 Therefore, the tires are able to enhance their safer year-round driving experience.